add-qwq/Custom-Right-Click-Menu/README.md

 ## English

 ### Custom Right-Click Menu (V2)
-We are confident that this project is by far (with the specific time subject to the project's commits time) the **most fully-featured, open-source, and finest native JavaScript custom context menu** on GitHub—no reliance on any frameworks required.
+We are confident that this project is by far (with the specific time subject to the project's commits time) the **most fully-featured, open-source, and finest native JavaScript custom context menu project** on GitHub—no reliance on any frameworks required.

 Of course, many excellent developers may simply not have ventured into such tools; we have merely turned this idea into a practical, implementable solution.